hemszzie/birthday-wish/README.md

 # birthday-wish
-Birthday wish to my friend usig html/css/js
+Birthday wish to my friend using html/css/js